danstafford/danstafford.github.io/docs/curl-article.md

 There are several other curl options that are useful when making API requests.

-- The `--include` option includes the HTTP response headers with the output printed to the console.
+- The `--include` option includes the HTTP response headers with the output that is printed to the console.
 This is useful for receiving the HTTP status code of your request.

 - The `--header` option allows extra headers to be included in the request.